 Early Sunday Mornings: 8:30 to 9:30

 Late Sunday Mornings: 10:30 to 11:30 (Childcare available)

 Putney Friends Meeting is an inclusive religious community that affirms the value of all people regardless of race, nationality, ethnicity, gender, or sexual orientation.

 You’ll find our Meeting House right off of Vermont Route 5, just a little bit north of the Putney village center.
 Here’s a map.
 Turn west onto our driveway by our white sign and park in the lot.
 Childcare and religious education for young people is available.
 Supervision and childcare for younger children is regularly provided during the 10:30 Meeting for Worship time.
-First Day School classes are held on the 1st and 3rd and 4th First Days ( Sunday) of the month.
+First Day School classes are held on the 1st and 3rd and 4th First Days ( Sunday) of the month except for summer.
 For more information, call 802-387-5500, email our Clerk, or write us at Putney Friends Meeting, P.O.
 Box 381, Putney, Vermont 05346.